 1. Focus On Curiosity

-One of the most common mistakes is making false claim, or promising 'miracle cure'.
-There are a number of fitness companies' marketing strategies have centered around customer's Before-and-After results, and tend to use them as testimony to attract new customers.
+One of the most common mistakes is making false claims, or promising a 'miracle cure'.
+There are several fitness companies' marketing strategies that have centered around customer's Before-and-After results and tend to use them as testimony to attract new customers.

 You may think "Erase 16 Lbs Of Belly Fat In 4 Weeks" is normal, but what if the person fails to lose 16 lbs?
 So that's a misleading claim (in the eyes of Facebook Ads reviewers).